dandavison/delta/README.v0.2.0.md

         --show-syntax-themes         Show all available syntax-highlighting themes, each with an example of highlighted diff output.
 If diff output is supplied on standard input then this will be used for the demo.
+For example: `git show --color=always | delta --show-syntax-themes` --no-gitconfig               Do not take any settings from git config.
+See GIT CONFIG section --raw                        Do not alter the input in any way.
+This is mainly intended for testing delta --color-only                 Do not alter the input structurally in any way, but color and highlight hunk lines according to your delta configuration.
+This is mainly intended for other tools that use delta
-For example: `git show --color=always | delta --show-syntax-themes` --highlight-removed          Deprecated: use --minus-style='syntax'
+        --highlight-removed          Deprecated: use --minus-style='syntax'
     -h, --help                       Prints help information
     -V, --version                    Prints version information